Welcome to Our Site! I’m Nancy Gettridge.

 I believe I am uniquely qualified because:

-- I know what it’s like to work at a job that doesn’t fully utilize your skills.
+- I know what it’s like to work at a job that doesn’t fully use your skills.

 - I know how to navigate through office politics within a company’s culture without sacrificing values and authenticity.